Traits I’ve Noticed My Most Successful Students Have Exhibited

 One great way is to join our monthly online hangs.
 Whether it’s clarification on a topic, or just wanting to get deeper into the woods on another topic, the online hang is a great way to ask me questions and get feedback from other Insider members.
 We all can learn from our hive-mind here.

 Being a Bronze Level Insider and above ($5 per month) gets you access to join our monthly online hangs.
+Check out my Patreon page and consider becoming a member.
+You helps support what I do all the while improving yourself at the same time.

 We’re better off learning together as a community than we do apart.